 Pregnant or breastfeeding?
 For baby (before and after birth):

-- DHA is critical for brain development and function and is important for development of the retina of the eye and the developing vascular system. - Omega-3s make up more than one-half of a newborn baby's brain, and the DHA content of the infant's brain triples during the first 3 months of life. - DHA and, to a lesser extent, EPA are needed for proper learning, visual function, and other neurofunctions. - No other fatty acid can make up for the lack of DHA. - Research indicates that breast-fed babies with the highest DHA levels have cognitive and IQ advantages. - DHA is the most abundant omega-3 long-chain fatty acid in breast milk. - DHA levels in the breast milk of U.S. women are among the lowest in the world.
+- DHA is critical for brain development and function and is important for development of the retina of the eye and the developing vascular system. - DHA makes up to 97% of the omega-3 fatty acids of a newborn baby's brain, and the DHA content of the infant's brain triples during the first 3 months of life. - DHA and, to a lesser extent, EPA are needed for proper learning, visual function, and other neurofunctions. - No other fatty acid can make up for the lack of DHA. - Research indicates that breast-fed babies with the highest DHA levels have cognitive and IQ advantages. - DHA is the most abundant omega-3 long-chain fatty acid in breast milk. - DHA levels in the breast milk of U.S. women are among the lowest in the world.
 Make sure you're getting enough. - Not all infant formulas contain omega-3s, so read the labels.